cdxc/cdxc/README.md

 - i love c and c++
 - i hate high level
-- you can hire me for free i just like to code ngl
+- you can hire me for free (i hate bimbows btw)